madajaju/madajaju.github.io/edgemere/edgemere/sml/cb/index.md

 ## Logical Artifacts

-The Data Model for the  Cloud Broker shows how the different objects and classes of object interact and their structure.
+The Data Model for the  Cloud Broker subsystem shows how the different objects and classes of object interact and their structure.

 ![Sub Package Diagram](./subpackage.svg)

 ### Sub Packages

+The Cloud Broker subsystem has sub packages as well.
+These subsystems are logical components to better organize the architecture and make it easier to analyze, understand, design, and implement.